Working at height without a safety harness

 If the type of work your team are doing can avoid “working at height”, then YES!

-YES – you can work at height without a safety harness.
+YES – you are able to work at height without a safety harness.

-Basically, any height where a member of the team could fall to a lower level and hurt themselves.
+Basically, any “working at height” is where a member of the team could fall to a lower level and hurt themselves.
 This could be a fall

 - into a hole in the ground (think inspection holes for confined space entry)